firecat53/urlscan/README.rst

   default config file for editing by running `urlscan -g`.
 Cycle through available palettes with `p`.

-- Copy URL to clipboard (primary) with `C`.
+- Copy URL to clipboard with `C` or to primary selection with `P`.
 Requires xsel or xclip.

 - Run a command with the selected URL as the argument or pipe the selected URL to a command.